jessevig/bertviz/README.md

 ##### Running from Colab:
 Click on any of the Colab links above, and scroll to the bottom of the page.
 It should be pre-loaded with the visualization, so you don't need to actually run anything.

-If you write your own code for executing BertViz in Colab, note that some additional steps are required as shown in the linked Colabs.
+If you write your own code for executing BertViz in Colab, note that some of the steps are different from those in the Jupyter notebooks (see Colab examples above).

 ## Authors